sanddeveloper1-dev/heatseakerbackend/README.md

 This software is provided under a commercial license agreement with restrictive terms.
 No redistribution, modification, or reverse engineering is permitted without explicit written permission.

 ### Intellectual Property
-All intellectual property rights remain with [CLIENT_ORG_NAME].
+All intellectual property rights remain with Paul Stortini.
 This agreement does not transfer ownership of the software system.

 ### Confidentiality
 This software and related documentation contain confidential and proprietary information.
 Unauthorized disclosure is prohibited.